arve0/geogebra-wiki-translation-helper/README.md

 ```
 Saves pages to text files in existing directory 'pages'.
 Filename format is 'Title.lang.ns.wiki'.
 File encoding is UTF-8.
 Namespace is optional.

-Default namespace is 'Manual' (applies for all commands).
+Default namespace is 'Main' (applies for all commands).
 For empty namespace, use 'Main'.
 #### Example ####
 ```
 ./save.py nb
 ```
 Output:
 ```
-Loading cache/pages-nb-Manual.json
+Loading cache/pages-nb-Main.json
 Saving pages to text files.
 ```